thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 ### Entity type

+{% if docsPrefix == null %}
 This alias allows you to display all your entities and your customers' entities of the specified type.
+These objects can be devices, assets, entity views, tenants, customers, users, dashboards or edges.
+{% endif %}
+{% if (docsPrefix == "pe/") or (docsPrefix == "paas/") %}
+This alias allows you to display all your entities and your customers' entities of the specified type.
 These objects can be devices, assets, entity views, tenants, customers, dashboards, users, data converters, integrations, scheduler events, blob entities, rales or edges.
+{% endif %}

-Adding an alias: in the "Add Alias" dialog, enter the alias name, select the filter as "Entity Type," and choose the entity type.
+Adding an alias: in the "Add Alias" dialog, enter the alias name, select the filter as "Entity Type", and choose the entity type.

 {% include images-gallery.html imageCollection="entity-type-1" %}